-- The service had systems, processes and practices in place to safeguard people from abuse. - The service had an effective system in place for reporting and recording significant events or other incidents. - The service was clean and monitored infection prevention and control.
-There were cleaning schedules in place. - The service had some arrangements in place to respond to medical emergencies.
-However, they did not have a defibrillator and had not carried out a risk assessment. - There were appropriate arrangements in place for the management of medicines.
+- The service had systems, processes and practices in place to safeguard people from abuse. - The service had a system in place for reporting and recording significant events or other incidents. - The service was clean and monitored infection prevention and control.
+There were cleaning schedules in place. - The service had arrangements in place to respond to medical emergencies. - There were appropriate arrangements in place for the management of medicines.